nabihatahsin13/Opportix/README.md

 5. Apply for a Job

-After logging in, users can click the “Apply Now” button on any job.
+After logging in, users can click the “Apply ” button on any job.

 Application form pops up or navigates to a page where the user fills in details (resume, cover letter, etc.).